Anackor/design-pattern/README.md

 - **State** (`src\Domain\Order\OrderStateInterface`)
    - The State pattern allows an object to alter its behavior when its internal state changes.
 It helps encapsulate state-specific logic into separate classes, making the code easier to extend and maintain.
 This pattern is especially useful for workflows where objects transition through well-defined states.

+- **Strategy** (``)
+   - The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows the algorithm to be selected at runtime, without altering the context.
+It promotes flexibility and extensibility in your code, especially when multiple algorithms perform the same task, and you need to switch them based on certain conditions.

 ## Tips & Best Practices

 This sections provides useful tips and best practices followed in the project to ensure clean, mantainable and scalable code.